-IGO Releases 2nd Quarter 2012 Report
+OIG Releases 2nd Quarter 2012 Report

 July 17, 2012

-Highlights from the IGO administrative investigations include:
+Highlights from the OIG administrative investigations include:

-1) An IGO investigation found that a former employee in the Office of Compliance, who had already been terminated for other reasons, accepted over $3500 in gifts, including tickets to sporting events and meals from three City vendors over whom he/she had contract management authority, in violation of the City’s Ethics Ordinance.
+- An OIG investigation found that a former employee in the Office of Compliance, who had already been terminated for other reasons, accepted over $3500 in gifts, including tickets to sporting events and meals from three City vendors over whom he/she had contract management authority, in violation of the City’s Ethics Ordinance.
 Despite abundant evidence to the contrary, including admissions in both electronic evidence and investigative interviews, the Board of Ethics found no evidence that the vendors actually gave the item or service, or, that (the former employee) actually accepted it.” (emphasis in original)

-3) An IGO investigation determined that a City vendor certified by the City as a Minority and Woman-owned Business Enterprise and Disadvantaged Business Enterprise (MWDBE) did not have the staff, equipment, or expertise to perform in areas in which it was certified.
+- An OIG investigation determined that a City vendor certified by the City as a Minority and Woman-owned Business Enterprise and Disadvantaged Business Enterprise (MWDBE) did not have the staff, equipment, or expertise to perform in areas in which it was certified.
 The certified firm conspired with a prime contractor on at least three City-funded jobs to act as a MWDBE “pass-through” – passing payments from the prime to the subcontractors actually doing the work in return for a small fee and allowing the primes to claim MWDBE credit for the payments.
 The prime contractor improperly claimed more than $3.4 million in MWDBE credit for payments to the certified firm, over 95% of which was passed on to non-certified firms which actually did the work.
 The prime contractor knew the certified firm was unable to perform most of the work and knew that the certified firm subcontracted its work to non-certified firms.
 Frequently, the prime contractor even procured the non-certified firms that did the work for the certified firm.

 *The report has been updated to include a summary of the Follow-up Report to OIG’s 2010 TIF Audit.